-The follow-up plan should be agreed between you and your dermatologist and/or the surgeon who did the WLE.
-You will most likely see your doctor every 3 months, for between 1 and 3 years.
+The follow up plan should be agreed between you and your dermatologist and/or the surgeon who did the WLE and/or sentinel lymph node biopsy.
+Depending on the stage of your melanoma, you will most likely see either your doctor or CNS every 3 or 6 months, for 5 years.
 It is not unusual for your follow up to be shared between the different doctors, and/or a CNS, involved in your care.